wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

    Any function in the cloud is able to contact any other function this way.
    A slightly better design would be to always authenticate function's identity on address translation, but this cannot fully block malicious functions scanning the IP/port combination.
+   While I do agree that fine-grained communication is critical, the TCP/KVS based communication channel is an overkill and poses great security issues, because it exposes the entire cloud to all instances running on it.
+   A better design would be to hard-limit the addressing scheme to only work within the DAG, by, for example, software defined networks.
+But this would be difficult to be implemented in a distributed and autonomous manner, which defeats the purpose of serverless and complicates lots of things.

 This paper presents Cloudburst, a serverless framework that allows functions to preserve states between invocations by using a distributed key-value store with strong consistency guarantees.